AbanoubHM/opensensor-space/pages/Stations/station=01/temperature-and-humidity.md

 ---

 <Details title='About this dashboard'>
-  This dashboard analyzes My DIY weather station data.
-You can select a date range to view specific data points from station 01.
+  This dashboard analyzes My DIY weather station data (Cloud Native way).
+You can select a date range to view specific data.
 </Details>

 ```sql date_range_data